GopalSinghRajput/Age-and-Gender-detection-/README.md

 # Age-and-Gender-detection
 👋 Welcome to my face recognition CNN model project!
-This project uses a pre-trained CNN model to predict the age and gender of faces based on face data that includes age, gender, and ethnicity.
+This project uses a pre-trained CNN model to predict the age and gender of faces based on face data that includes age, gender.

 # Dataset
 The dataset used for this project is available [here](https://www.kaggle.com/datasets/nipunarora8/age-gender-and-ethnicity-face-data-csv)